richtong/nvim.lazyvim/README_RICH.md

       plugins says you should do a `require("_plugin_name").setup()` to get setup to run but this is not how LazyVim works.
-What you need to do is just put in the a dictionary item with the name of the plugin and then all the setup options into the
-      string into the `opts` item that is passed to setup into a .lua file in [./lua/plugins](./lua/plugins/).
-This is because LazyVim is special it reads all the .lua files in the plugins folder and finds the name of the plugin, then executes the setup function with whatever is in the opts dictionary item.
+What you need to do is just put in the a dictionary item with the name of the plugin and then all the setup options into the string into the `opts` item that is passed to setup into a .lua file in [./lua/plugins](./lua/plugins/).
+This is because LazyVim is special it reads all the .lua files in the plugins folder and finds the name of the plugin, then executes the setup function with whatever is in the opts dictionary item. for details.
-- [x] Code companion is [cool](https://github.com/olimorris/codecompanion.nvim)
-      because it lets you load all different models.
-The require is pretty complicated but basicaly you create functions which extend the core adapters See the codecompletion options for details.
 - [x] If there is a plugin which is not part of LazyVim, be very careful about adding it, you should study the Keymaps to make sure you should disable something.
 For instance [Code